Skip to main content

 Examples

-Lena is a freelance designer who files a Schedule C. She runs the Schedule C report to review her totals and confirm her business expenses are categorized correctly.
+Example 2: Preparing your own business taxes Lena is a freelance designer who files a Schedule C. She runs the business tax report in Schedule C, E, F view to review her income and expense totals and confirm everything is categorized correctly before filing.
+Outcome: Faster filing and fewer missed deductions.

-Marcus owns two rental properties and tracks income and expenses throughout the year.
-He runs a Schedule E report to organize totals for each property.
+Example 3: Working with an accountant Marcus owns two rental properties and tracks income and expenses throughout the year.
+He runs the Schedule E report to organize totals for each property, then exports a PDF to share with his accountant.
+Outcome: His accountant receives clean, organized totals and can prepare the return more efficiently.

 Best Practices

-• Separate business and personal activity to improve reporting clarity
+• Separate business and personal activity to improve reporting clarity and avoid mixing deductible and non-deductible transactions.

 Related Topics: